Clear sky, sharp snow-capped mountains, and beautiful landscapes. These are what you get during Annapurna base camp trekking in January.

 After a pleasant stay at our resort, your destination for today is Chitwan.
 Chitwan holds the beautiful Chitwan National Park.
 This national park is enlisted in the World Heritage site by UNESCO.

 There is an option of a village tour around the River Fun resort.
-This tour offers you the experience of traditional settlement and beautiful landscapes.
+This tour offers you the experience of traditional settlements and beautiful landscapes.

 Canoeing in the Rapti river is an incredible experience.
-The soothing water and peaceful surroundings is excellent after the tiring days.
+The soothing water and peaceful surroundings are excellent after the tiring days.

 You will see different birds at the riverbank.
 Also, you can see the alligators and crocodiles resting beside the river.

 After this marvelous experience, you will head back to the hotel where you will experience the traditional Tharu dance.